Hint: It’s okay to say no.

 One of the biggest sources of discord with a young child is curiosity (and a desire to get into everything).
 Unfortunately, baby's physical abilities and sense of adventure are miles ahead of his judiciousness.

 Minimize conflict by making baby's space safe and welcoming.
 Of course, it's not possible to baby-proof everything, so pick a few house rules that are most important for keeping baby(and your sanity) out of harm's way.

-It's okay to say no when a situation calls for it.
+It's OK to say no when a situation calls for it.

 My tiny tot is not allowed near the stove when it is in use, and I am not afraid to tell him so.
 But because I use no prudently, my babe takes it seriously.

 My son used to look me straight in the eye during mealtimes, say "uh oh," and then toss unwanted food on the floor, all followed by a mischievous smile.
 For weeks I would fume at this behavior.

 Of course, baby thought my (over)reaction was hilarious and continued chucking food overboard.

 One day I decided to simply ignore his antics.
 That was the last time he bothered with his amusing exploit.
 It simply wasn't fun if he wasn't getting my goat.